GunwooLee1224/retailsale/README.md

-This is a project where retail data in a .csv was imported into SQL Server and queries were created to dervive some insight from the data.
+This is a project in which retail data in a .csv file was imported into SQL Server, and queries were created to derive some insight from the data.